Start your zero trust journey

 Risk

-Standing privileges and broad access rights invite data breaches and cyber attacks.
+Standing privileges and broad access rights invite data breaches and cyberattacks.

 Solution

-How do you achieve the Zero Trust vision?
+How do you achieve a zero-trust vision?

 Read Zero Trust for Dummies to see how Delinea supports your journey to Zero Trust